 Mosquito Borne Disease

-In recent years, there has been much focus on the incidents of mosquito-borne diseases, particularly West Nile Virus, Eastern Equine Encephalitis, and now Zika Virus.
 There are steps you can take to reduce the presence of mosquitoes on your property – mainly reducing standing water.
-Even a little bit of standing water – what might accumulate in the saucer of a plant pot after a rainstorm – can be an active breeding ground for mosquitoes.
+Even a little bit of standing water – that might accumulate in the saucer of a plant pot after a rainstorm – can be an active breeding ground for mosquitoes.
 Other places that could be good mosquito breeding grounds include:

 - Discarded tires